sanket-patil/getting-and-cleaning-data/CodeBook.md

 at a tidy data set starting from data collected from accelerometers from the Samsung Galaxy S smartphone.

 The details of the experiment are available on this page: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
-In brief, this was the experimental menthodology to get the raw data: "The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+In brief, this was the experimental menthodology to get the raw data: The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
-The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data."
+The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 As part of the project, our task was the following analysis.